ToastToaster Oven Test Method

 Bread

 We place the toast on a baking rack to also test the crumb tray; baking pans are usually smaller and prevent the bottom of the toast from browning.
-We also don’t use air fryer baskets because toasting bread on them is similar to on baking racks.
+We also don’t use air frying accessories because toasting bread on them is similar to on baking racks.

 Toast Level